sovrynn/ecdo/1-EVIDENCE/physical-material/flood-deposits/channeled-scablands/README.md

 Video: https://youtu.be/NYA6GF1uAa8

-### Revisiting the Channelled Scablands flood...
+### Revisiting the Channeled Scablands flood...

-Revisiting the Channelled Scablands flood deposit sequence through the lens of the 3,700-year cycle.
+Revisiting the Channeled Scablands flood deposit sequence through the lens of the 3,700-year cycle.
 The "Set S" tephta is an ash layer from Mt.
 Saint Helens and is a temporal marker for the termination of the Younger Dryas.
 [1] https://t.co/lKpgDHwlWx [2] https://t.co/yE2ML0rhdX… https://t.co/VPioThnB8S https://t.co/7nhRmPhhYO

 ![](img/1827745832034054629-GV1yFIzXoAAEcKB.jpg)